Our Towns: What Happens to Small Companies Now?

 How would they survive?
 “I think that if this had been in our first year or two, it would have been monumentally bad for us,” Melissa Fisher said.
 “We probably could not have made it.”
 But in Escape’s six years of operation, it had built a local following, and the Fishers had saved their profits to invest in their planned expansions (and instead are using them to cushion losses now).

 Like Bent Paddle, Escape quickly shifted, mainly to take-out sales.
 Instead of draft beer poured into glasses in the tap rooms, they would sell beer in cans for customers to pick up.
 (Side note: a decade ago, I was surprised by the shift among craft brewers from glass bottles to aluminum cans.
 Now the shift is all but complete.
 I can barely remember the last time I bought beer that came in a bottle.)
-It quickly put up a web-site for online orders of to-go beer and saw many of its long-time customers make that change.
+It quickly put up a website for online orders of to-go beer and saw many of its longtime customers make that change.

 This kept the doors open, but with an unpleasant real-world surprise.
 In the previous post I mentioned the all-important role of something most beer customers are barely aware of: the beer-wholesalers business.
 In the case of Escape, the challenging practicality was how hard and expensive it could be for a small operation like theirs to try to switch to canned-beer sales.